elixir-europe/rdmkit/pages/rdm_cycle/planning.md

 * helps to plan and budget necessary resources and equipment
 * facilitates to identify responsibilities and roles of project participants involved
 * helps you to identify data handling related issues before they arise
-* is often a requirement of research organisation's and funders.
 * enables efficient preservation, sharing and re-use
+* is often a requirement of research organisation's and funders

 ## What should be considered for Data Management Planning?